 Let’s be honest, most of us tend to spend our Thanksgiving holiday stuffing our faces among friends and family.
 And, while this is certainly a fine way to spend the day, there are plenty of other options out there for a lil holiday fun.

-Among these is Uncle Dan’s Thanksgiving Parade—formerly sponsored by McDonald’s—a perfect changeup to the usual Thanksgiving festivities.
-With appearances from Curious George, Hello Kitty, Garfield, Spongebob Squarepants, and a host of other family-friendly folk, the procession is perfect for everyone young and old.
+Among these is Chicago’s Thanksgiving Parade—formerly sponsored by McDonald’s—a perfect changeup to the usual Thanksgiving festivities.
+With appearances from Curious George, Hello Kitty, Garfield, Spongebob Squarepants, and a host of other family-friendly folks, the procession is perfect for everyone young and old.

 Here’s All You Need to Know About the Thanksgiving Day Parade.

 - Amazing costumes

 - Your mother asking why you don’t have a girlfriend